This privacy notice explains:

 - Disclosure of Adoption Information (Post-Commencement Adoptions) Regulations 2005, Section 6

 - Special Guardianship Regulations 2005 as amended 2016

 - Children and Social Work Act 2017.

 The legal basis for processing special category data

-For special category data, we rely on Health and Social Care, which we use for the provision of health or social care, or treatment/management of health or social care systems.
+We rely on Health and Social Care, which we use for the provision of health or social care, or treatment/management of health or social care systems, for special category data.